-Why the Public vs. Private Cloud Debate Rages On in the Hybrid Multicloud Era
+Balancing Public vs. Private Cloud in the Hybrid Multicloud Era

-So yes, there is no debate about the use of hybrid multicloud systems, but when it comes down to deciding on a public or private cloud – as part of the hybrid deployment – for a specific operational process or function, there are still many challenges and uncertainties that IT teams struggle to deal with.
+Momentum has moved behind hybrid multicloud systems as the ideal model, but when deciding when to use a public or private cloud – as part of the hybrid deployment – for a specific operational process or function, there are still many challenges and uncertainties.

-It pays to examine the characteristics, benefits, and workings of public and private clouds first, before deciding which of them would be best for a specific workload or business function.
+It pays to examine the characteristics, benefits and workings of public and private clouds first, before deciding which of them would be best for a specific workload or business function.
 Moving apps, data and workloads between private and public clouds may become less of a burden and more frequent as innovation removes friction between private and public clouds.

 Public Cloud for the Enterprise

 A single public cloud system consists of a central server that is responsible for controlling multiple other servers as well as the network using a middleware program and various communication protocols.
-Users in client organizations connect to the internet and then use a web-based interface or Application Programming Interfaces (APIs) to access and use the applications or infrastructure they’ve signed up for.
+Users in client organizations connect to the internet and then sign up for and use a web-based interface or Application Programming Interfaces (APIs) to access and use the infrastructure and services.

-The defining characteristics of public clouds are their scalability and elasticity.
-Public clouds such as Amazon AWS and Microsoft Azure operate on a utility-based, pay-as-you-go model, where companies can set up, scale and tear down servers on a per-hour basis, depending on the extent of the compute or storage resources they need.
-There is no contract or obligation to use the hardware, software or ecosystem for a minimum or extended length of time.
+The defining characteristics of public clouds are their scalability, elasticity and pay-per-use methodology.
+When it comes to a pay-as-you-go model, companies can set up, scale and tear down servers on a per-use basis, depending on the extent of the compute, network or storage resources they need.
+There is no obligation to use the hardware, software or ecosystem for a minimum or extended length of time.
 For predictable workloads, though, customers can also choose to reserve instances for a longer period of time taking advantage of discounts offered by some public cloud companies.